Saruniks/Saruniks/README.md

 Software Engineer experienced in Rust and available for employment.

-I believe I could contribute effectively to projects where the complexity lies predominantly in the backend.

 ## ⚡ Technologies
 - Frontend development using **Yew**
 - Backend development using **Rust**